Does this test have other names?

 What other tests might I have along with this test?

-Your provider may also order other tests while you're taking lithium, to watch how your kidneys and thyroid are working.
-These may include:
+You may also need other tests to look at how well your heart is working.
+These tests may include:

 What do my test results mean?